 Our PhD programmes offer you a combination of taught courses in the first year and careful supervision throughout your study, with the aim of helping you to produce a thesis that makes a significant and original contribution to the discipline.

-We take care to match you with a suitable supervisor, and welcome applications to work in a wide variety of areas.
+We welcome applications to work in a wide variety of areas.
 Joint supervision, both between staff within the Department, and with staff in other departments is possible.

 Find out more about our staff and their interests